samkos/decimate/docs/fault_tolerant.rst

   grep 'job DONE' $output_file

-All the parameters are passed to the script as argument added on the command line.
+All the parameters are passed to the script as arguments added on the command line.

 Succesful job submission
 ------------------------